nukedragocodefreak/wireframing/README.md

 - **Supporting Remote Collaboration:** Because Figma is browser-based, team members across different locations and devices can work together seamlessly, fostering transparency and faster decision-making.
 - **Documenting Design Decisions:** Wireframes provide a record of early design choices that can be referenced throughout the project, helping maintain consistency.
 Using Figma’s version control and component libraries, teams can track changes and reuse design elements.

-## Real-World Scenario: Using Wireframing to Improve a Cashout Service Design
+## Real-World Scenario: Using Wireframing to Improve a Consumer Service Design

-In a project focused on building a **cashout service** that uses **KSQL** to push live bets to a cashout endpoint, the product team relied heavily on wireframing to plan the system’s user interface and workflows before starting development.
+In a project focused on building a **Consumer service** that uses **KSQL** to push live bets to a client endpoint, the product team relied heavily on wireframing to plan the system’s user interface and workflows before starting development.

 ### The Challenge

 The initial wireframes illustrated a dashboard where users could view their active bets and instantly cash out through a single screen.
 However, early wireframe reviews uncovered several usability concerns:

 - **Complex Data Display:** Showing all bets with detailed real-time statuses created a cluttered interface that was hard to scan quickly.
-- **Unclear Cashout Process:** Users found it confusing how to initiate and confirm cashouts, risking accidental actions or hesitation.
+- **Unclear Consumer Process:** Users found it confusing how to initiate and confirm cashouts, risking accidental actions or hesitation.
-- **Lack of Feedback on Cashout Status:** The wireframe lacked clear visual feedback indicating whether the cashout request was processing, successful, or failed.
+- **Lack of Feedback on Consumer Status:** The wireframe lacked clear visual feedback indicating whether the cashout request was processing, successful, or failed.

 ### How Wireframing Helped Resolve These Issues